 01 of 05

-The top sirloin is situated between the loin and the round (the rear of the cow) and is made up of three muscles: The cap, the center and the “mouse” (a fist-sized knob of muscle that's usually trimmed and cut for stir-fry or ground sirloin).
+The top sirloin cap is situated between the loin and the round (the rear of the cow) and is made up of three muscles: The cap, the center and the “mouse” (a fist-sized knob of muscle that's usually trimmed and cut for stir-fry or ground sirloin).
 The cap is triangular in shape, between one- and two inches thick and covered on the top side with a thin layer of creamy white fat.
 The cap muscle doesn't get much exercise during the animal's lifetime, so its meat is tender, and the fat layer adds tremendous flavor, self-basting the meat as it cooks.

 The top sirloin cap is often cut into steaks and grilled, but in Brazil, where it's known as picanha, it's roasted whole on a rotisserie and sliced right off the spit.
-Picanha is something of an obsession and a national treasure in Brazil, and it's only starting to be discovered in the U.S. Top sirloin cap isn't difficult to cook and needs just coarse salt and pepper for seasoning.
+Brazilian picanha steak is something of an obsession and a national treasure in Brazil, and it's only starting to be discovered in the U.S. Top sirloin cap isn't difficult to cook and needs just coarse salt and pepper for seasoning.
 There is only one top sirloin cap per cow, so you'll need to order it a little ahead of time from your butcher.

 02 of 05